tyallen22/PyHand_Earth/README.md

 - This section will go over all menu buttons and functionalities.

-### DISCLAIMER: Optimization of both of the programs has to be improved in order to make Google Earth more responsive.
-Model must be further developed to improve accuracy.

  ### Buttons
 <img  src="https://i.ibb.co/JqjgZPP/menu.png"  title="# PyHand-Earth"  alt="# PyHand-Earth"></a>

-### DISCLAIMER: These are only preliminary hand gestures to demonstrate something in ... something out

  #### To Start Video: